Ange-Dvs/wsaa-project/README.md

 - **Online hosting:** Pythonanywhere

 ## Walkthrough of project
+The project is setup with the idea being an app for personal trainers to help their clients track their fitness journey.

 ### Project Structure
 - `dao` – folder containing all the DAO files containing the interactions with the database